adimascf/Bioinfomatics-Algorithms/README.md

 # Bioinformatics
-Some algorithms for biological problems, inspired by bioinformaticsalgorithms.org and rosalind.info
+Some algorithms for biological problems, inspired by bioinformaticsalgorithms.org, rosalind.info, and www.coursera.org/learn/dna-sequencings